 "To rein a horse is not only to guide him, but also to control his every movement.
-The best reined horse should be willingly guided or controlled with little or no apparent resistance and dictated completely."
-(2000 National Reining Horse Association Pattern Book)
+The best reined horse should be willingly guided or controlled with little or no apparent resistance and dictated to completely."
+(Jim Willoughby, quoted in the National Reining Horse Association 2022 Handbook: Rules, Regulations, and Judges Guide)

-APPOINTMENTS OF HORSE AND RIDER - See the "Western Appointments" section of the Western Riding Division.
+APPOINTMENTS OF HORSE & RIDER-See the "Western Appointments" section of the Western Riding Division.
 Skid boots, splint boots and protective leg wraps are optional in reining classes.

 The judge will indicate the length of the pattern with markers on the arena fence or wall.
-Markers within the area of the pattern may be used as a guide, but circles, figure eights and other movements do not have to be performed within the markers.
+Markers within the area of the pattern may be used as a guide, but circles, figure eights, and other movements do not have to be performed within the markers.